 Halloween has been an all-time favorite of mine for as long as I can remember.
 Growing up, I had a tight group of friends on the block and someone’s parents always threw an amazing Halloween party for us kids.
-Year after year I couldn’t wait to dress up, trick or treat and dive into the scare-fest.
+Year after year I couldn’t wait to dress up, trick or treat, and dive into the scare-fest.

 However, once my friends and I hit middle school, there was this crazy thing called egging.
 We used to run around the neighborhood with shaving cream and eggs and throw them at other kids participating in this madness.
 So far as a parent, I haven’t seen “egging” reappear.
 And I am hoping it stays buried in the past where it belongs.

 I had such a fun Halloween as a kid, so like most parents, Bobby and I want to make the holiday memorable for our own children.
-Creating your own Halloween traditions with the kids means you can find what you all love and make it your own!
+Creating your own Halloween traditions with kids means you can find what you all love and make it your own!
 Plus, it’s great to spend so much time together as a family!
-Whether it’s trick or treating, pumpkin picking, spooky parties, or pumpkin carving, these Halloween ideas will make this holiday memorable for you and your littles.
+Whether it’s trick or treating, pumpkin picking, spooky parties, or pumpkin carving, these fun Halloween traditions will make this holiday memorable for you and your littles.

-kids at pumpkin patchmom and kids holding pumpkinslittle boy at pumpkin patch
+kids at pumpkin patch

 Visit the Pumpkin Patch

 My advice?
-Why go to just one when you can go to a few different ones to maximize your experience!
+Why go to just one when you can go to a few different ones to maximize your experience?

 Check out all my parenting ideas on the City Girl Gone Mom Pinterest board!